 The Company has a 401(k) available for participating employees who meet certain eligibility requirements.
 Eligible employees may defer a portion of their salary as defined by the plan.
 Company contributions to the plan may be made at the discretion of the board of directors of the Company.
-Effective August 2021, the Company began making matching contributions of up to 2% of eligible wages.
-During the three and nine months ended September 30, 2021, the Company recorded less than \$0.1 million of expense related to this matching contribution.
+To date, the Company has not made any contributions to the plan.